cavo789/blog/blog/2024/01/03/quarto-project-variables/index.md

 ---
 ![Using variables from external file in your Quarto project](/img/quarto_tips_banner.jpg)

-My use case is: I need to write some technical, long, documentation where I need to provide some information like IP adresses of used servers, some paths to the application, configuration folders, ...
+My use case is: I need to write some technical, long, documentation where I need to provide some information like IP addresses of used servers, some paths to the application, configuration folders, ...

 The *normal way to do this* is to just put information directly in the documentation and to make sure to update every occurrence in case of changes during the lifecycle of the application.

-The best way is probably to use an external file where information are stored in a key-value form and, during the rendering process of Quarto, replace shortcodes by values.
+The best way is probably to use an external file where information are stored in a key-value form and, during the rendering process of Quarto, replace short codes by values.

 <!-- truncate -->